bis fmcs

 For imports, BIS FMCS Registration (Foreign Manufacturers Certification Scheme) allows foreign manufacturers to use the standard mark if they adhere to the Indian standards.

 Although many foreign manufacturers operate in India, each nation has its own manufacturing regulations and requirements.
 Without product conformance compliance, testing, and marking, you cannot immediately release your goods onto the market.
-The Foreign Manufacturer Certification Scheme (FMCS) of the Bureau of Indian Standards is where product certification under the scheme I takes place.
+The Foreign Manufacturer Certification Scheme (FMCS) of the Bureau of Indian Standards (BIS) is where product certification under the scheme I takes place.
 You have to follow the BIS guidelines according to the BIS Scheme I category.

 WHAT IS FOREIGN MANUFACTURERS CERTIFICATION SCHEME(FMCS)?